grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 If you want to develop a new topic from scratch, you can create a documentation plan and collaborate with a member of the Docs team.
 According to the book [_Docs for Developers_](https://docsfordevelopers.com/), a documentation plan is a _flexible outline_ for anticipating where the writing process will lead you.

-Your documentation plan will help you to:
+Your documentation plan helps you to:

 - Identify existing information gaps and explain how you will fill them
 - Get feedback from users and stakeholders before the writing process begins